afarago/Pybricks-LEGO-Competition-Guide/tutorial/1_quickstart.md

 Firmware is programming that's written to a hub hardware device's permanent memory.
 This memory is where the content is saved when the hub is turned off or the battery is removed or depleted.
 Pybricks serves as a firmware or even as an operating system much like Windows, Linux, MacOS on your laptop.
 You can find an awesome tutorials on firmware and operating system over the internet like [this](https://www.techtarget.com/whatis/definition/firmware) or [that](https://en.wikipedia.org/wiki/Firmware).

+{: .highlight }
-For changing the firmware on you hub follow the [install-pybricks](https://pybricks.com/learn/getting-started/install-pybricks) tutorial (2-5 mins).
+For changing the firmware on you hub follow the [install-pybricks](https://pybricks.com/learn/getting-started/install-pybricks) tutorial (2-3 mins).\
+Note: You can always get easily back to the official LEGO firmware.

 ## Creating your first program